Paul Spong

-Early life
+Early life and studies

 Spong was born in Auckland, New Zealand, in 1939.
-He spent his early life in Whakatāne on the northeast coast of New Zealand.
+He spent his early life in Whakatāne on the northeast coast.
 He studied law and psychology at the University of Canterbury in Christchurch.
-In 1963, Spong became a graduate student in Donald B. Lindsley's laboratory in the Psychology Department at the University of California, Los Angeles.
-He also worked in Ross Adey's Space Biology Lab in UCLA's Brain Research Institute (BRI).
+In 1963, Spong became a graduate student in Donald B. Lindsley's laboratory in the Psychology Department at the University of California, Los Angeles (UCLA) He also worked in Ross Adey's Space Biology Lab in UCLA's Brain Research Institute.
 Spong's work included computer analyses of human brain wave patterns and tracking information pathways.
 Spong's doctoral thesis was on sensory stimulation, perception, and human consciousness.

-Transfer to Vancouver
+Early career

-In 1967, Murray Newman of the Vancouver Aquarium, asked Patrick McGeer, head of the Neurological Lab at the University of British Columbia (UBC), to find a "whale scientist" to assist him at the aquarium.
-Spong was selected as the candidate to work at the Vancouver Aquarium with orcas after a successful interview and a recommendation from the head of the lab at UCLA.
+Vancouver Aquarium

+In 1967, Murray Newman of the Vancouver Aquarium asked Patrick McGeer, head of the Neurological Lab at the University of British Columbia (UBC), to find a "whale scientist" to assist him.
+McGeer suggested Spong, who was hired to work with the aquarium's cetaceans, including the orca Skana, newly purchased from the Pacific Northwest Boat Show.
 Spong arrived in Vancouver with his wife Linda in April 1967.
-This was a few months after Skana, the orca that Spong would be working with, had been bought by the Vancouver Aquarium from the Pacific Northwest Boat Show.